Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/goodbye-comments-welcome-webmentions.md

 ## Ok, cool, now what?

-So yes, we now have Webmentions coming in and our sites accepting them, but how do we go about showing them?
+So yes, we now have Webmentions and our sites accept them, but how do we show them?

 Well, webmention.io comes with a fantastic API we can leverage.